BIOGRAPHY

 He was recently appointed Artistic and Music Director of the Redondo Beach Music Box Youth Orchestras Program.
 He also serves as Musical Director of the Bravo!
 Singers, an adult choir based in Rancho Palos Verdes.

-Valentín Bravo serves as Artistic Co-Director of Festicámara Jaibaná (Jaibaná Strings Festival), where he will lead Camerata Jaibaná in two distinct programs during October and November 2025, featuring works by Mahler, Bartók, Suk, Shostakovich, Piazzolla, and an original 8-minute composition of his own, inspired by one of his published stories.
+Valentín Bravo recently serves as Artistic Co-Director of Festicámara Jaibaná (Jaibaná Strings Festival), where he lead the String Orchestra in two distinct programs during October and November 2025, featuring works by Mahler, Bartók, Suk, Shostakovich, Piazzolla, and an original 8-minute composition of his own, inspired by one of his published stories called "The Princess and the Henchman".

 Currently based in Rancho Palos Verdes, California, Bravo co-directs the Jung–Bravo Music Studio with his wife, award-winning violinist Mimi Jung.
 Together, they run an orchestral and chamber music program for young musicians, emphasizing ensemble playing, musical awareness, and collaboration.
 Bravo also conducts the studio’s ensemble, which recently offered a warmly received performance for the local community.